soroushesnaashari/Google-Stock-Price-with-LSTM-using-TensorFlow/README.md

 [![](Image.jpg)](https://unsplash.com/photos/the-google-logo-is-displayed-on-the-side-of-a-building-r-oebX7qWxM)

 ### Overview
 This project demonstrates how to use a Long Short-Term Memory (LSTM) neural network to predict Google stock prices.
-By leveraging TensorFlow and its high-level APIs, the notebook guides you through loading historical stock data, preprocessing it for a time series forecast, constructing and training an LSTM model, and ultimately visualizing the predicted versus actual stock prices.
+By leveraging TensorFlow and its high-level APIs, the notebook guides you through loading historical stock data, preprocessing it for a time series forecast, constructing and training an LSTM model and ultimately visualizing the predicted versus actual stock prices.

 <br>

 ### Project Flow
 1. **Data Collection & Preparation:**
   - Historical stock price data for Google is loaded.
-  - The data is preprocessed by handling missing values, normalizing features, and formatting the data into a time series structure suitable for LSTM input.
+  - The data is preprocessed by handling missing values, normalizing features and formatting the data into a time series structure suitable for LSTM input.

 2. **Model Development:**
   - An LSTM model is built using TensorFlow.